 Below is a list of things I am currently wishing for, but it’s NOT a definitive list.
 Sometimes I don’t know I want something until I see it!
 This list is a result of my musings and random thoughts.
 Let’s call it a living document!

 What I represent, in the most general terms:

-- Middle grade fiction and nonfiction
+- Middle grade fiction and nonfiction, including chapter books

 - Young adult fiction and nonfiction

 What I would love to come across in my email box right now (but not limited to):